miclamb241/liftoff-assignments/P2-Project_Outline/README.md

 other customer reviews will help them in making the most informed decision about where they want to eat.

 ### Features
-User logon: Users will be able to create accounts and log in to the application.
+User login: Users will be able to create accounts and log in to the application.
 Each user will have a profile page.
 Create listing: Users will be able to create new restaurant pages that other users can view.
 Post reviews: Users will be able to post reviews for restaurants that other users can view.